ItsYikunJiang/HierTuneHub/README.md

 For each estimator, you can define hyperparameters with their search space.
 For continuous hyperparameters, you can specify `range` and `sampler`.
 For categorical hyperparameters, you can specify `values`. `sampler` must be set to `choice`, or you can omit it.
-`default` is optional, it is used as the default value when initializing the hyperparameter tuning process.
+`default` is optional, it is used as the default value when initializing the hyperparameter tuning process (not implemented).

 There are several types of samplers supported in HPSearchSpace:
 - `uniform`: Uniform distribution